tutunak/doku_wiki/README.md

 For example, if you are running container locally, you can acces the page in browser by going to http://127.0.0.1/install.php

+### Run a specific version ###

+When running the container you can specify version to download from docker registry by using couple provided tags like *stable* which contains current stable release (this is generaly the same as *latest*) or *oldstable*.
+You can also use specific version like *2016-06-26a*.

 To upate the image:
 -------------------